sodadata/docs/soda/new-documentation.md

 #### May 26, 2022

 * Updated various Soda Core documents to include support for Amazon Athena.
-See <a href="https://docs.soda.io/soda-core/get-started.html#install-the-soda-core-cli" target="_blank">Get started</a>.
+See [Connect to Amazon Athena]({% link soda-core/configuration.md %}#connect-to-amazon-athena).
 * Update [Optional check configurations]({% link soda-cl/optional-config.md %}) to include instructions for use an in-check filter to check a portion of your data.
 * Added new documentation for [Missing metrics]({% link soda-cl/missing-metrics.md %}) and [Validity metrics]({% link soda-cl/validity-metrics.md %}).